Mecaru/homogeneisation/readme_developper.txt

     def __init__(self):
         self.type_inclusion = 0 for spheres, 1 for ellipsoids
         self.behavior_condition = 'isotropic' or 'anisotropic'
-        self.n_inclusion = maximum number of inclusions of different nature allowed self.interphase = True if the model needs an inclusion with an interphase self.name = 'YourModel name'
+        self.n_inclusion = maximum number of inclusions of different nature (i.e: different geometries or behaviors) allowed self.interphase = True if the model needs an inclusion with an interphase self.name = 'YourModel name'
+        # You may add other useful parameters here

     def compute_behavior(self, Cm, inclusion_behaviors):
-        # Cm is a 'behavior dictionnary' containing the matrix parameters.
+        # Cm is a 'behavior dictionnary' containing the matrix parameters (exemple: {'K': 200, 'G': 150} for an isotropic behavior, {'C': array} for an anisotropic behavior).
         # If the matrix is isotropic, you can recover its bulk, shear, Young and Poisson modulus with:
         Km, Gm, Em, num = Cm['K'], Cm['G'], Cm['E'], Cm['nu']
         # If the matrix is anisotropic, you can revover its compliance and stifness matrices (arrays) with: